mmailhos/the-modern-data-stack/README.md

 ## 🎯 Overview

-Altertable provides a complete data processing pipeline that transforms your CSV data into queryable Iceberg tables:
+This repo provides a complete data processing pipeline that transforms your CSV data into queryable Iceberg tables:

 1. **📦 CSV to Parquet**: Convert CSV files to efficient Parquet format using DuckDB
 2. **🧊 Parquet to Iceberg**: Create Apache Iceberg tables with proper schemas